Simple, homemade muffins loaded with chocolate chips, which are quick to whip up for afternoon…

 Easy one-bowl-mix pandan kaya muffins, topped with rich kaya and dessicated coconut.
 An easy treat for breakfast or tea break!

 These pandan kaya muffins are full of pandan and coconut aroma.
 There is no complicated step required for these muffins.
 All you need to do is to just mix all of the ingredients in a bowl, with a whisk!

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 How Is The Texture of These Pandan Kaya Muffins Like?

 If you like soft and light muffins with some bite to it, you would probably like these muffins!

 This pandan kaya muffin recipe uses a little more eggs than usual.
 The baking powder gives the muffins quite a bit of lift there for a fluffy texture.
 As this recipe uses slightly more baking powder, you can try to get aluminum-free baking powder so there’s no weird taste, and is probably “healthier”.

 >> MORE MUFFIN RECIPES

 What Ingredients Do I Need?

 - Milk – I am using pandan powder, for the pandan milk mixture (I bought from Redmart but it’s now out of stock).
-You can also blend pandan leaves together with milk, and strain it.
-If you cannot find both of these, you can also use just fresh milk for vanilla flavored muffins.
-Be sure to use full fat milk for moist crumbs (not low fat or skimmed milk).
+You can also blend pandan leaves together with milk and strain it.
+If you cannot find both of these, you can also just whole milk for vanilla flavored muffins.

 - Oil – I am using rice bran oil.
 You can use any neutral tasting oil, or coconut oil for a fuller coconut aroma.

 - Baking Powder – Baking powder is important to give these muffins a fluffy texture.
 If you can, do try to get aluminum-free baking powder.

 - Top Flour – You can use either top flour or cake flour for this recipe.